 How are cross-currency transactions handled in the Community Market?

 Sellers will always list items for sale in the native currency of their Steam Wallet, and buyers will always see Community Market prices expressed in the native currency of their Steam Wallet.
 For items listed for sale in a different currency than the buyer's Steam Wallet currency, we apply an exchange rate which we update daily.
 You must be signed into your Steam account to view the correct currency.
 If you do not see your local currency on the Community Market this is likely due to never funding your Steam Wallet on the account.
 You can find out more on how to fund your Steam Wallet by visiting the Steam Wallet FAQ.

 Where can I see my Community Market transactions?

 Your Community Market history is accessible from the top of the Community Market home page, as well as from your Account Details page in the Steam Store.
 A receipt for each transaction will also be emailed to you.

 What kind of Steam Wallet and item listing restrictions apply?

-Currently we are restricting Steam Wallet balances to $500.
-We also limit the maximum price of a single listing on the market to $400.
-You will be restricted from listing items for sale in the Community Market if the existing balance in your Steam Wallet, plus the sale price of the item(s), would together exceed the $500 limit.
-We may be raising the Steam Wallet balance limit, or otherwise changing this restriction, in the future.
+Currently we are restricting Steam Wallet balances to $2000.
+In other currencies, the limit will be set to a value close to $2000.
+We also limit the maximum price of a single listing on the market to $1800 (or similar for other currencies).
+You will be restricted from listing items for sale in the Community Market if the existing balance in your Steam Wallet, plus the sale price of the item(s), would together exceed the $2000 limit.
+We may be adjusting the Steam Wallet balance limit, or otherwise changing this restriction, in the future.
 Note that, if you have multiple accounts, balances for all Steam Wallets associated with all of your accounts will be aggregated for purposes of applying this limit.